(Last updated March 29th, 2019).

 Small site, right by the Pennine Bridleway for those wanting a bit of cycling.
 Free hot showers.
 30 mins walk, or 10 min bus into Hebden Bridge. http://www.hebdenbridge-camping.co.uk

 Heptonstall, above Hebden Bridge, is also worth a look, just be aware if you decide to walk that it’s 200m/650ft above on a very steep hill!
+There are routes up through the woods too, but taking those or the road, we recommend having a torch.

 Some of the following places are further out of Hebden Bridge than others.
 If you book, we’d advise you do so on the understanding that to get to some of them you’ll need a taxi, a car, or a bicycle and some puff.